awsdocs/aws-certificate-user-guide/doc_source/check-certificate-renewal-status.md

 ## Check the status \(console\)<a name="check-renewal-status-console"></a>

- The following procedure discusses how to use the ACM console to check the renewal status of an ACM Certificate\.
+ The following procedure discusses how to use the ACM console to check the renewal status of an ACM certificate\.

 1. Open the AWS Certificate Manager console at [https://console\.aws\.amazon\.com/acm/home](https://console.aws.amazon.com/acm/home)\.